uvaaland/cig_llnl_workshop/index.md

 This tutorial will show you how to setup and run a regional simulation using SPECFEM3D_GLOBE.

 The tutorial consists of three parts.
-In the first part, we will look at how to setup SPECFEM3D_GLOBE.
+In the **first part**, we will look at how to setup SPECFEM3D_GLOBE.
 This includes: how to obtain the source code, how to configure, and how to compile SPECFEM3D_GLOBE.
-In the second part, we will go through the steps that are needed to run a regional simulation.
+In the **second part**, we will go through the steps that are needed to run a regional simulation.
 We will look at how to prepare the relevant input data and parameters, show you how to mesh the regional model, and how to run the solver itself.
-If time permits, we also have a part III, where we explore the topics of visualization, comparing our simulation data with the ShakeMovie synthetics, and adjoint simulations.
+If time permits, we also have a **third part**, where we explore the topics of visualization, comparing our simulation data with the ShakeMovie synthetics, and adjoint simulations.

 For our regional simulations, we will be looking at the 2014 Napa earthquake,